-The fiscal 2014 budget includes \$12.105 billion for the MassHealth program; this is approximately 11.8%, or \$1.28 billion, higher than fiscal 2013 spending of \$10.825 billion.
+The fiscal 2014 budget includes \$12.097 billion for the MassHealth program; this is approximately 11.9%, or \$1.28 billion, higher than fiscal 2013 spending of \$10.814 billion.
+Additionally, approximately \$16 million in spending is expected to shift from fiscal 2013 to fiscal 2014 when the legislature acts on the fiscal 2013 supplemental budget filed by the Governor in August, 2013.
 MassHealth was able to make certain June, 2013 payments that were previously scheduled to occur in fiscal 2014 as part of an annual cash management strategy.

-Making the payments in June instead of July alleviated a portion of the anticipated budget pressures at MassHealth in fiscal 2014.
+Making the payments in June instead of July alleviated some of the anticipated budget pressures at MassHealth in fiscal 2014.
 The fiscal 2014 budget assumes base caseload growth of 2.8% over fiscal 2013.
-However, MassHealth's most recent re-forecast projects a 3.4% increase in enrollment in fiscal 2014 enrollment.
-Due primarily to this increase in enrollment, MassHealth is projecting a deficiency of approximately \$50 to \$100 million gross for fiscal 2014.

 The growth in MassHealth's fiscal 2014 budget is largely driven by the expansion of the eligible population due to the federal Affordable Care Act (ACA) beginning January 1, 2014.
-Under the ACA, all Massachusetts residents below 133% of the federal poverty level (FPL) will become eligible for a new MassHealth program if they are citizens or qualified aliens.
-The projected incremental cost of the ACA expansion population in the second half of fiscal 2014 is estimated to be \$460 million, with projected revenues of \$478 million.
+Under the ACA, all Massachusetts residents below 133% of the federal poverty level (FPL) will become eligible MassHealth if they are citizens or qualified aliens, and most will be enrolled in a new program called MassHealth CarePlus.
+The projected incremental cost of the ACA expansion population in the second half of fiscal 2014 is estimated to be \$458 million, with projected revenues of \$485 million.
 Projected revenues are higher than projected spending because some current members, as well as newly eligible members, are expected to be 75% to 100% federally reimbursable under ACA.
 The budget also supports several policies that aim to streamline current programs to promote alignment, access and administrative simplification in a post-ACA coverage environment at minimal cost to the Commonwealth.
-These policy investments total \$11.1 million (\$13 million net).
-The fiscal 2014 budget does not support funding for all of the ACA-related investments that the Governor proposed in his fiscal 2014 budget recommendation, including extending MassHealth coverage to the end of the month for members moving to the Health Connector to prevent gaps in coverage and continuing coverage for certain immigrants that will become ineligible for the Exchange.

-The Commonwealth's estimates suggest that 325,000 residents will become eligible for this new program, including 137,000 MassHealth members currently covered under other programs such as the Basic, Essential, and Insurance Partnership programs.
-The majority of the remaining 189,000 new members will transition from other state-subsidized health insurance programs including Commonwealth Care (106,000 members), the Health Safety Net (HSN) (36,000 members), and the Medical Security Program (MSP) (2,000 members), while the other 45,000 are new to state-subsidized health insurance.
+The Commonwealth's estimates suggest that 325,000 residents will become eligible for the new MassHealth program, including 137,000 MassHealth members currently covered under other programs such as the Basic, Essential, and Insurance Partnership programs.
+The majority of the remaining 189,000 new members will transition from other state-subsidized health insurance programs including Commonwealth Care (106,000 members), the Health Safetv Net (HSN) (36,000 members), and the Medical Security Program (MSP) (2,000 members), while the other 45,000 are new to state-subsidized health insurance.
 In addition to ACA implementation, the growth in the MassHealth budget is driven by enrollment increases for currently eligible individuals and a variety of investments in base hospital rates, payments to specialty hospitals, rates for managed care organizations (MCOs), partial restoration of dental benefits for adults, and operational capacity.

-The fiscal 2014 budget supports hospital investments of \$116.9 million (\$58.5 million net) at MassHealth, comprised of \$84.6 million (\$42.3 million net) in budgetary resources and a transfer of \$32.3 million from the Health Care Payment Reform Trust Fund, which is funded through gaming revenues.
-These investments include \$51.4 million (\$25.7 million net) for base hospital rate increases and increases tied to participation in alternative payment methodologies (APMs), \$39.3 million (\$19.7 million net) to increase inpatient and outpatient payment rates for Disproportionate Share Hospitals, and \$23 million (\$13.5 million net) for infrastructure capacity building grants for hospitals and community health centers and payments to specialty hospitals.
-The fiscal 2014 budget also includes \$17.2 million (\$8.6 million net) to provide coverage for fillings on all teeth for adults at MassHealth whose benefits were restructured in 2010.
+The fiscal 2014 budget supports hospital investments of \$105.2 million (\$52.6 million net) at MassHealth, comprised of \$85.2 million (\$42.6 million net) in budgetary resources and a transfer of \$20 million from the Health Care Payment Reform Trust Fund, which is funded through gaming revenues.
+These investments include \$51.4 million (\$25.7 million net) for base hospital rate increases and increases tied to participation in alternative payment methodologies (APMs), \$26 million (\$13 million net) to increase inpatient and outpatient payment rates for Disproportionate Share Hospitals, and \$27.8 million (\$13.9 million net) to increase infrastructure capacity building grants for hospitals and community health centers and payments to specialty hospitals.
+The fiscal 2014 budget also includes \$11.2 million (\$5.6 million net) to provide coverage for fillings on all teeth for adults at MassHealth whose benefits were restructured in 2010, beginning in early 2014.
+Additionally, a transfer of \$12.3 million from the Health Care Payment Reform Trust Fund will support increased rates for behavioral health services.